ahallaha/tcgplayer-shopping-assistant/README.md

 # TCGplayer Seller Flagger
-This is a Chrome extension to flag preferred and undesired TCGplayer sellers.
+Repo for the TCGplayer Seller Flagger Chrome and Firefox browser extensions.

 ## Instructions for use
-All seller names must be separated by semi-colons.
-Seller names are case sensitive.
+All seller names must be separated by semi-colons or commas.
+Seller names are not case sensitive.
 Spaces and newlines are allowed.
-Data for this extension will be synchronized across Chrome browsers that you are logged in to.
+Data for this extension will be synchronized across Chrome browsers that you are logged in to, Firefox version does not sync.

 ![seller entry](./screenshots/entry.png)
 ![example](./screenshots/example.png)